Khemarint/Confess/README.md

 # Confess

 Confess is a social media platform where users can connect, share their thoughts, and interact.
-It's built using PHP Laravel and provides features like user registration, posting, commenting, liking profile management, and Admin.
+It's built using PHP Laravel and provides features like user registration, posting, commenting, liking profile management, and admin.

 ## Features